milanaryal/milanaryal.github.io/_posts/2015/2015-08-02-windows-10-keyboard-shortcuts.md

 title: "Windows 10 keyboard shortcuts"
 date: 2015-08-02T09:32:45+05:45
 last_modified_at: 2015-08-02T14:00:42+05:45
+excerpt: "The list of Windows 10 keyboard shortcuts to improve your productivity."
 ---

-<p class="lead">The list of Windows 10 keyboard shortcuts to improve your productivity.</p>

 Here's the list of Windows 10 shortcuts, and --- in addition --- some of our favorite "old but gold" shortcuts known from previous versions of Windows: